Surya-08/Food_Order/README.md

 Single Page Application : its just one page with interchnage in the components via client side routing Link is a wrapper over anchor tag , as browser doesnt understand react it coverts into js or html , and react router dom is keeping a track of routing.
 Dynamic Routing:
+ComponentWillUnmount: when a component will disappear from the page